EdD in Higher Education and Social Change

 Many tentatively interested inquirers are discouraged from formally applying if their specific interests, personal maturity, or resources of time and money do not promise success in study here.
 We help many potential applicants to find other ways of pursuing their studies elsewhere.

-As part of the application process, each applicant must discuss her or his background and objectives with a core faculty member, usually WISR’s President or Chief Academic Officer.
+As part of the application process, each applicant must discuss her or his background and objectives with a core faculty member, usually WISR’s President or Academic Dean.
 Interested persons are routinely encouraged to visit WISR seminars and to talk with other faculty, students, and Board members of WISR, to gain several perspectives on study at WISR and a sense of the learning community that they may be joining.

 Set Up Your Interview

 Call us and arrange for your interview.
 In preparation for the interview, we think it is valuable for you to read the questions we will be asking the topics we will be discussing in advance.
-Here’ the link to the “Admissions Application and Interview Formwhich makes that clear.
+Here’ the link to the Admissions Application and Interview Form which makes that clear.

 About the Interview

-As part of the application process, each applicant must discuss her or his background and objectives with WISR’s President or Chief Academic Officer.
+As part of the application process, each applicant must discuss her or his background and objectives with WISR’s President or Academic Dean.
 This meeting is both an “admissions interview” and an exploration, together, of how well WISR’s distinctive approach to learning and our specific State-licensed degree offerings, will meet the prospective student’s needs and enable him or her to have a strong likelihood of using a WISR program in the meaningful and successful pursuit of his or her short- and long-term goals.

 After extensive discussions, most prospective enrollees are able to judge the kinds of student autonomy and commitment that study at WISR requires.
 Most applicants who do not have the necessary qualifications screen themselves out voluntarily.

-The purpose of the conversations and interviews is to help each person to make a very informed decision about whether or not to apply for admissions, and also to enable the Chief Academic Officer and/or the President, sometimes in consultation with other faculty, make the decision to admit the prospective student, based on whether or not they are likely to benefit from studying at WISR.
+The purpose of the conversations and interviews is to help each person to make a very informed decision about whether or not to apply for admissions, and also to enable the Academic Dean and/or the President, sometimes in consultation with other faculty, make the decision to admit the prospective student, based on whether or not they are likely to benefit from studying at WISR.

-The WISR “Admissions Application and Interview Form” shows how much we place a priority on admitting those prospective students who understand WISR’s learning methods and mission, whether or not a WISR degree is likely to aid them in achieving their future goal and who are likely to succeed in learning and pursuing an academic degree at WISR.
+The WISR Admissions Application and Interview Form shows how much we place a priority on admitting those prospective students who understand WISR’s learning methods and mission, whether or not a WISR degree is likely to aid them in achieving their future goal and who are likely to succeed in learning and pursuing an academic degree at WISR.

 If admitted, call us to set up your start date and arrange your enrollment meeting in which you sign your enrollment agreement and set up your payment plan.